-Mound Bayou Telephone and Communications (also referred to as Mound Bayou Telephone Company, or MBTC), through the Federal Communications Commission's (FCC) Lifeline Assistance Program provides a cost reduction benefit on residential broadband and telephone services.
-You may qualify for the Lifeline program if you or a member of your household participates in any of the following federal programs:
+Mound Bayou Telephone & Communications (MBTC), through the Federal Communications Commission's (FCC) Lifeline Assistance Program, provides a cost reduction benefit on residential broadband and telephone services.
+You may qualify for the Lifeline Program if you or a member of your household participates in any of the following federal programs:

-The current telephone service benefit is $7.25 for qualifying customers.
+The current telephone service benefit is $5.25 for qualifying customers.
+On December 1, 2021, the telephone service benefit will disappear.
 Participants who subscribe to a broadband service that meets the minimum broadband standards will receive a $9.25 benefit each month.
-For this higher level of assistance, the FCC requires the Lifeline recipient to have broadband speeds of at least 20 Mbps downstream and 3 Mbps upstream.
+For this higher level of assistance, the FCC requires the Lifeline recipient to have broadband speeds of at least 25 Mbps downstream and 3 Mbps upstream.
 Exceptions to this minimum standard exist depending on the carrier’s service offerings and the broadband speeds available at the residence.

 *Lifeline is a federal benefit; only one Lifeline service is available per household economic unit; a household cannot receive benefits from multiple providers such as a wireline and wireless services; a household is defined for Lifeline eligibility as any individual or group of individuals who live together at the same address and share their income and expenses (economic unit); and Lifeline is a non-transferable benefit.
 Violation of the one per household rule requirement would constitute a violation of the FCC's rules and would result in the consumer's de-enrollment from the program, and potentially, prosecution by the United States government.